JMJAJ/AdSkipYT/README.md

-# As of now, it works sometimes.
+# As of now, it works sometimes but yt can detect it.
 I will try to fix it

 # YouTube Ad Detector with Auto-Skip